andrijko13/ajx-vector-math/README.md

 #Installing

-Insalling ajx and all of it's libraries is easy.
+Installing ajx and all of it's libraries is easy.
 Just making a build directory, and run cmake/make/make install!

 ```bash
 mkdir build; cd build